-The PlayStation and Sega Saturn version of Street Fighter: The Movie are completely different games from the arcade.
+The PlayStation and Sega Saturn versions of Street Fighter: The Movie are completely different games from the arcade.
 Essentially, they are re-skinned copies of Super Street Fighter 2 Turbo with some minor adjustments.
-While this still pains me for not being the arcade game, after taking a third look, there’s actually some really nice aspects of the home version.
+While this still pains me for not being the arcade game, after taking a third look, there are actually some really nice aspects of the home version.

-First, let’s discuss the over all aesthetic look.
+First, let’s discuss the overall aesthetic look.
 The only true kink is in the characters themselves.
-Due to ram limitations, and worse still, the necessary re-editing to get all the Super Turbo moves in, our live-action cast is fairly pixilated and blurry.
-A little worse then the home Mortal Kombat crew, but not as bad as other projects with the same graphic style.
+Due to RAM limitations, and worse still, the necessary re-editing to get all the Super Turbo moves in, our live-action cast is fairly pixelated and blurry.
+A little worse than the home Mortal Kombat crew, but not as bad as other projects with the same graphic style.
 Where it really hurts is that in many fighters you can clearly tell where they had to either splice in animation frames (color palettes shift back and forth) or worse, hand draw the needed frames (easily seen in Ken’s standing, spinning kick).
 Sometimes they were successful, sometimes not.
-This is made up for with the backgrounds, though – as they are very well done and better thought out then the arcade’s random ones.
+This is made up for with the backgrounds, though – as they are very well done and better thought out than the arcade’s random ones.
 Several of them have interesting interactive aspects to them as well.
-Soldiers will turn their heads and watch the fighters as you move in front of the AN Headquarters, and Blanka’s stage will have him in his human form should he not be one of the active fighters.
+Soldiers will turn their heads and watch the fighters as they move in front of the AN Headquarters, and Blanka’s stage will have him in his human form should he not be one of the active fighters.

 Unlike the arcade, which had a few backgrounds chosen at random, each character here gets their own stage, and they are much better representations of the movie’s locales.
 Also of note is that, while needing a bit of stretched imagination, the artists tried to mimic the original Super Turbo backgrounds as best they could in the provided environments.
 Cammy’s bridge is now a pier, Blanka’s village is now his lab chamber, Vega still gets his caged environment, and so on.
 They even improved some stages like Bison’s lair and the catwalk above their command center.

-Arcade voice overs and special move animations were tossed out and the original Super Turbo versions have been re-colored and slightly edited to fit in with the redone looks.
-Oddly enough, there are some left over voice-overs from the arcade kept in, and they seem like the worst ones.
-Ken’s “Hi-Yah!” immediately coming to mind, as well of some of Cammy’s.
+Arcade voiceovers and special move animations were tossed out and the original Super Turbo versions have been re-colored and slightly edited to fit in with the redone looks.
+Oddly enough, there are some leftover voice-overs from the arcade kept in, and they seem like the worst ones.
+Ken’s “Hi-Yah!” immediately comes to mind, as well as some of Cammy’s.